ProsperWorks/redis-ick/README.md

 Apology: I know that [Two-Phase Commit](https://en.wikipedia.org/wiki/Two-phase_commit_protocol) has a different technical meaning than what Ick does.
-Unfortunately I can't find a better name for this very common failsafe queue pattern.
+Unfortunately I can't find a better name for this common fail-safe pattern.
 I suppose we could think of the Redis sorted set as the coordinator and the consumer process as the (single) participant node and, generously, Two-Phase Commit might be taken to describe Ick.